MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 West route to Mt.
 Roothaan

 The trail starts on Horton Ridge and climbs slightly into the forest where it gets a little steeper until it breaks out of the forest and skirts the ridge to Mt.
 Roothaan's Saddle.
-From the saddle turn right (east) and scramble up to the high rocky peak for .4 miles in 376 verts.
+From the saddle turn right (NE) and scramble up to the high rocky peak for .4 miles in 376 verts.

 West route to Chimney Rock